colevandersWands/test-cases-1/README.md

   console.groupCollapsed('<- click this arrow to see the function') console.log(_target.toString());
   console.groupEnd();

   for (let t_case of _cases) {

-    // prep variables for convenience
+    // create variables for readability
     const expected = t_case.expected;
     const args = t_case.args;